 Alcoholism in Colorado Defined

 According to the National Institute on Alcohol Abuse and Alcohol Use 2018 study, over 14 million Americans suffer from alcohol use dependency.
 This encompasses almost eight percent of adult males and more than four percent of adult females.
-More than one and a half percent of youth under 18 had an alcohol dependency.
+Over one and a half percent of youth under 18 had an alcohol dependency.
 Excessive drinking is often referred to when describing binges, underage consumption, or any drinking by pregnant women.
 The statistics are even more alarming in Colorado and include the following:

-- 1 in 5 adults drink excessively
+• 1 in 5 adults drink excessively

-- 5 deaths per day are due to excessive drinking
+• Five deaths per day are due to excessive drinking

-- $5 billion is the economic cost
+• $5 billion is the economic cost

 Drinking a Bottle of Wine Nightly Am I An Alcoholic?

-The USDA offers guidance and according to its website, an average dry table wine has one to two grams of sugar per a standard 5-ounce serving, while sweet wines can contain upward of 8 grams of sugar per 3.5-ounce pour.
-Excess sugar consumption has been linked with health problems including diabetes, obesity, cardiovascular disease, tooth decay, and more.
+The USDA offers guidance, and according to its website, an average dry table wine has one to two grams of sugar per a standard 5-ounce serving, while sweet wines can contain upward of 8 grams of sugar per 3.5-ounce pour.
+Excess sugar consumption has been linked with health problems, including diabetes, obesity, cardiovascular disease, tooth decay, and more.
 The sugar content alone should dissuade most from drinking more than a few glasses per day.

 How Do I Know If I am an Alcoholic?